k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis

+Before presenting the analyses based on Definition~\ref{def:kpoints} and Definition~\ref{def:kpoints-response}, we would like to first explain the important assumptions and the flow to use the analytical results.
+Throughout the paper, we implicitly assume that $t_k > 0$ when Definition~\ref{def:kpoints} is used.
+Moreover, we only consider non-trivial cases, in which $C_k >0$ and $0 < U_i \leq 1$ for $i=1,2,\ldots,k-1$.
+The definition of $t_k$ depends on how Definition~\ref{def:kpoints} is constructed based on the original schedulability test, usually equal to the length of the interval (of the points to be tested in the original schedulability test), e.g., $t_k=T_k=D_k$ in Example~\ref{example-1}.
+In most of the cases, we can set $t_k$ as $D_k$. \ifbool{techreport}{ But, it can also be set to other cases, to be demonstrated in Appendix C for global RM scheduling. }{But, it can also be set to other cases, which can be found\citetechreport{}. }

 In Definition~\ref{def:kpoints}, the $k$-point last-release schedulability test is a sufficient schedulability test that tests only $k$ time points, defined by the $k-1$ higher-priority tasks and task $\tau_k$.
-Similarly, in Definition~\ref{def:kpoints-response}, a $k$-point last-release response time analysis provides a safe response time by only testing whether task $\tau_k$ has already finished earlier at $k-1$ points, each defined by a higher priority task.
+Similarly, in Definition~\ref{def:kpoints-response}, a $k$-point last-release response time analysis provides a safe response time by only testing whether task $\tau_k$ has already finished earlier at $k-1$ points, each defined by a higher-priority task.

 In both cases in Definitions~\ref{def:kpoints} and \ref{def:kpoints-response}, the last release time ordering $\pi$ is assumed to be given.
 In some cases, this ordering can be easily obtained.
+For such cases, all the lemmas in this section can be directly adopted.
 However, in most of the cases in our demonstrated task models, we have to test all possible last release time orderings and take the worst case.
 Fortunately, we will show that finding the worst-case ordering is not a difficult problem, which requires to sort the $k-1$ higher-priority tasks under a simple criteria, in Lemmas~\ref{lemma:general-sorting} and~\ref{lemma:general-response-sorting}.
+Therefore, for such cases, the lemmas in this section have to be adopted by combining with Lemma~\ref{lemma:general-sorting}~or~\ref{lemma:general-response-sorting}.